mikaelpatel/Arduino-Scheduler/README.md

 ## Install

 Download and unzip the Arduino-Scheduler library into your sketchbook libraries directory.
-Rename from Arduino-Scheduler-master to Scheduler.
+Rename from Arduino-Scheduler-master to Arduino-Scheduler.

 The Scheduler library and examples should be found in the Arduino IDE File>Examples menu.